Kevin Dineen: Portland Pirates (2005–2011)

 In the summer of 2005, Dineen was named the head coach of the Portland Pirates, which was then the Anaheim Ducks AHL affiliate.

 In the 2005–06 season, Dineen led the Pirates to a 53–19–5–3 record, earning 114 points, top in the Eastern Conference, and a 34-point increase over the previous season.
 On April 7, 2006, Dineen was named the winner of the Louis A. R. Pieri Memorial Award as the AHL's outstanding coach.
 In the playoffs, the Pirates defeated the Providence Bruins in the first round in six games, followed by another six game victory over the Hartford Wolf Pack.
 In the Eastern Conference finals, Portland lost to the Hershey Bears in seven games.

 The 2006–07 season saw the Pirates slip to a 37–31–3–9 record, registering 86 points, which placed them in sixth place in the Atlantic Division, missing the playoffs.

 In 2007–08, Portland rebounded to a 45–26–5–4 record, getting 99 points, and third place in the Atlantic Division, earning a playoff berth.
-In the post-season, the Pirates upset the Hartford Wolf Pack in five games, followed by another upset, as Portland defeated the division winning Providence Bruins in six games, earning a trip to the Eastern Conference finals, where they faced the Wilkes-Barre/Scranton Penguins.
+In the post-season, the Pirates upset the Wolf Pack in five games, followed by another upset, as Portland defeated the division-winning Providence Bruins in six games, earning a trip to the Eastern Conference finals, where they faced the Wilkes-Barre/Scranton Penguins.
 The Penguins ended the Pirates season, defeating Portland in a seven-game series.
 After the season, Portland changed NHL affiliates, as the Buffalo Sabres took over the team, however, the team kept Dineen on as their head coach.
-The Anaheim Ducks moved their affiliate and became the Iowa Chops.
+The Ducks moved their affiliate and became the Iowa Chops.

 Now coaching the Sabres affiliate in 2008–09, Dineen led Portland to a 39–31–3–7 record, recording 88 points, good for third place in the Atlantic Division.
 In the first round of the playoffs, the Providence Bruins defeated Portland in five games.

 The Pirates increased their point total in the 2009–10 season, finishing with a 45–24–7–4 record, getting 101 points.
 Portland then faced the Manchester Monarchs in the first round, and was swept out of the playoffs.

 In 2010–11, the Pirates saw their point total improve again, as they finished in first place in the Atlantic Division with a 47–24–7–2 record, earning 103 points.
 Portland faced off against the Connecticut Whale in the first round, winning the series in six games, however, the Pirates season came to an end in the second round, when the Binghamton Senators defeated the Pirates in six games.

 On May 31, 2011, Dineen left the Pirates, as he signed to become the new head coach of the Florida Panthers of the NHL.